 Will It Suit Me?

 If you've ever driven the current generation Mazda6, you'll feel at home in the 3, as many of the design themes seem quite similar.
 From the outside, this car is certainly very sharp-looking in either five-door hatch or 'Fastback' saloon forms.
 There's the same beaky family face that's sported by the Mazda6 and the CX-5, with a longer bonnet than before to lend the car a more dynamic, muscular look.
-I was keen though, to see what changes Mazda had made to the interior, which felt a little plasticky in the previous generation model.
+I was keen though, to see what changes Mazda had made to the interior, which felt a little plasticky in the original version of this MK3 model.
 The answer is that a step forward has been made, though you wouldn't finger this car amongst the class leaders in this respect.
+The changes made are welcome though, with, for example, an enhanced 'Active Driving Display' featuring a high quality full-colour screen.
+It eases communicating information to drivers without any need for them to take their eyes off the road.
+Mazda has also improved steering wheel ergonomics too.
+Otherwise, things are much as before, with strong standards of interior space and a decently-sized 350-litre boot.
 The metallic inserts around the cabin are nice, the three dial instrument pack is neat and I like the way that most of the minor controls have been tidied into a touch screen controller.
 My passengers were pleased to find the cabin very spacious too - and it was easy to get childseats in and out.
 The seat fabric also seemed hard wearing - and resistant to chocolate stains!

 Behind the Wheel